wighawag/hardhat-deploy/README.md

 ---

 This plugin adds a flag argument `--deploy-fixture` to the _test_ task which if enabled will run the global deployments fixture before the tests and snapshots it.
-This will generaly speed up the tests as further test will be able to revert back to the full deployment.
+This will generally speed up the tests as further test will be able to revert back to the full deployment.

-> :warning: Note though that if your test behave differently whether that option is on or not, this most likely mean that your deploy scripts' tags and dependencies are not configured correctly.
-This is because the global fixture will ensure all contract are deployed while test will usually (for efficiency) ask for a particular tag.
+> :warning: Note though that if your test behave differently whether that option is on or not, this most likely means that your deploy scripts' tags and dependencies are not configured correctly.
+This is because the global fixture will ensure all contracts are deployed while test will usually (for efficiency) ask for a particular tag.

 ---